Automattic/wp-calypso/test/e2e/docs/setup.md

 There is a 'standard' configuration already in the GitHub repo under `test/e2e/config/`.

 This configuration must be decrypted prior to running any e2e tests.
 To decrypt, please follow the steps outlined in the Field Guide.

+**Trialmatticians**: please contact a team member in your Slack chat for the decryption key.

 ### Custom configurations (optional)